Hiroko Sasaki

 Hiroko Sasaki is a Japanese pianist who performs in Europe, North America and Asia.

+Education

 At age 13, she began studying at the Yehudi Menuhin School in England.
 Soon after, she made her European début.
 At 16, she entered the Curtis Institute in Philadelphia in the United States, where she studied with Leon Fleisher, graduating in 1994.
 She later earned a Master of Music degree with Fleisher from the Peabody Conservatory in Baltimore, and an Artist Diploma from the Royal Conservatory of Music in Toronto, Canada.

+Career

 Sasaki continues to perform extensively as recitalist and chamber musician in England, Scotland, Taiwan, France, Hungary, Switzerland, Canada and the United States.
 She gives annual recitals in Carnegie's Weill Hall and makes frequent tours of Japan.
 She is on the faculty of the Bard College Conservatory of Music in Annandale-on-Hudson, New York.
 She is a member of The Amadeus Trio, an American piano trio.